 So, remember, you need stomach acid to cure your heartburn!
 Eat slowly, in a relaxed state, take some of the steps I mentioned above, and I think you’ll start to see some great results!

-Note: Please consult with your practitioner if you’re pregnant or nursing before trying any of these tips.
+Note: Please consult with your practitioner before trying any of these tips (especially if you’re pregnant or nursing).